Yi people: Modern era

 Long Yun, a Yi, was the military governor of Yunnan, during the Republic of China rule on mainland China.

 The Fourth Front Army of the CCP encountered the Yi people during the Long March and many Yi joined the communist forces.

+During the 1939-1941 construction of the Leshan-to-Xichang road, which connected Sichuan to the Yunnan-Burma highway, Yi people were an important source for guides and workers.'
+The Yunnan-Burma highway was an important transportation connection between the Nationalist government in Chongqing and the World War 2 Allied Forces.

 After the establishment of the PRC, several Yi autonomous administrative districts of prefecture or county level were set up in Sichuan, Yunnan and Guizhou.
 With the development of automotive traffic and telecommunications, the communications among different Yi areas have been increasing sharply.

 Yi people face systematic discrimination and abuse as migrant laborers in contemporary China.